-- Reiterated ROTE of over 17%4 for 2024 and over 16%4 for 2025 based on a 15% CET1 ratio - Net interest income for 2024 upgraded to over €670 mn - NPE ratio of c.3% by end-2024 and <3% by end-2025 - Reiterated dividend policy to build prudently and progressively towards a 30-50% payout ratio - 1.
+- Reiterated ROTE of over 17%6 for 2024 and over 16%6 for 2025 based on a 15% CET1 ratio - Net interest income for 2024 upgraded to over €670 mn - NPE ratio of c.3% by end-2024 and <3% by end-2025 - Distribution policy to build prudently and progressively towards a 30-50% payout ratio3 including cash dividends and buybacks - 1.
 Source: Cyprus' Ministry of Finance - 2.
 Excluding special levy on deposits and other levies/contributions - 3.
-Based on profit after tax (pre-distributions) - 4.
+Calculated based on the Group's profit after tax before non-recurring items (attributable to the owners of the Group) taking into account distributions under other equity instruments such as the annual AT1 coupon - 4.
+Based on profit after tax (pre-distributions) - 5.
+Subject to shareholders' approval at the AGM scheduled on 17 May 2024 - 6.
 Excluding amounts reserved for distribution